Dawn's Togekiss looks to be one of these too, which is Lampshaded when she looks after Piplup as if it were, well, a little chick.

 In Spartacus Gods Of The Arena Melitta was this to the other slave girls.
 In Vengeance, Mira took over this role, while remaining one of the groups best fighters.

 On Sherlock, Mrs. Hudson mothers her eccentric tenants and does put up with a lot going on.
-Sherlock and John both adore her, and treat her as a son in a healthy family would treat his mother, including being very protective of her.
+Sherlock and John both adore her, and treat her as sons in a healthy family would treat their mother, including being very protective of her.

 Damsel, the Tsundere Brujah of the Anarchs from Vampire: The Masquerade - Bloodlines explicitly identifies herself as the "den mother" of the other Anarchs, and given how she's the one who gives you missions geared towards looking out for vampire community and trying to help you stay out of trouble (trying to convince you jumping ship from anything to do with LaCroix and the Camarilla), that title seems like its more than self appointed.

 In Fire Emblem, you have Eyvel (Thracia 776) and Titania (Path of Radiance and Radiant Dawn).
 They play Team Mom to the Fiana Braves and Greil Mercenaries, respectively.